ryancramuh/EEL/README.md

 # EEL
-The EEL-32 is a pipelined 32-bit RV32I processor.
-Though the EEL-32 resembles Cal Poly SLO's OTTER core, it will have multiple new ISA extensions as well as an interrupt system.
-The goal of the EEL is to extend the OTTER, and achieve RTOS compatibility.
-A secondary goal of the EEL is to be the basis a later, ASIC hardened revision.
+The EEL-32I is a pipelined 32-bit RV32I processor.
+The goal of the EEL is to be the basis for a later, ASIC hardened revision.

 ## ISA Extensions
-The EEL will target several new extensions:
+The EEL will target being the base for several new extensions:
 <br>Zifencei
 <br>Zicsr
 <br>M - multiply/divide